MichaelRWolf/wendy-ai/notes-from-google-doc.md

 Co-creative, intuitive

-“Spirit invited me to surrender and new doors opened.”
+"Spirit invited me to surrender and new doors opened."

 Core of your mentoring work